dougrich/tokenerator/ux/src/site-info.md

 - what time it is on my servers
 - if you are signed in, your user id

+This is done to provide functionality for the browse page and token details pages.

 When you batch download tokens, I do not collect any information.

 This information is collected to:
 - provide the token details page (title, description)
 - enable the browse page to function (title, privacy choice, time submitted)
 - enable browsing your own tokens (user id)
-- anonymous site analytics, viewable [here](todo: get github link).
+- anonymous site analytics, viewable [here](https://github.com/dougrich/tokenerator/tree/master/reports).

-Site analytics are used to:
-- understand how the site is being used
-- estimate the amount of load on my servers
-- understand which features are being used
-- understand which parts are being used
-- understand how users are using the site - are there people using the site? how many per day? etc.

-To completely understand the analytics, I recommend looking at the monthly reports.
+To completely understand the analytics, I recommend looking at the reports linked above.

+The analytics are entirely anonymous. no personally identifiable information is collected.

+The following metrics are tracked:

+__# tokens created, avg. #parts per token, avg. #tokens created, #total unique parts used__

+This is used to get an idea of how active the site is without tracking anything personal and to estimate future capacity for infrastructure.

+__% of tokens created by users vs. anonymous, % of tokens with title or description, % of tokens that are hidden or browseable__

+This is used to get an idea of how often specific features are being used, like the title and description or sign in flow.

+__most popular parts__

+This is used to come up with ideas for new parts that will be liked.

+__# active users, # new users, # returning users__

+This is used to gauge how active the site is and if it is growing or shrinking.

+__# tokens per user, % sign in provider used__

+This is used to estimate capacity, plan features, and prioritize login provider support.

 ### Cookies / Signing In

 By default I do not use cookies.

 If you sign in, I create a cookie that contains:
-- your user id
+- your user id, an anonymous id, to enable the browse page for signed in users
-- your name, as provided by your oauth provider
+- your name, as provided by your oauth provider, to provide a good UX
-- your provider
+- your provider, to ensure if two providers give the same anonymous id there is no conflict

 I do not keep any additional account information.